nomac35/python_projects/README.md

-# Practicing Pythom by doing projects
+# Practicing Python by doing projects
 Here is the project List not in particular order:
 1) Pig Latin
 2) Vowel count